AdobeDocs/campaign-standard.en/help/automating/using/managing-execution-options.md

 After enabling this option and launching your workflow, if your query takes more than one minute, the execution plan will be logged.

-First one is to get the execution plan when the query ran by using EXPLAIN ANALYZE [PostgreSQL documentation](https://www.postgresql.org/docs/9.4/using-explain.html).
+You can then retrieve your execution plan by using an EXPLAIN ANALYZE.
+For more information on this, refer to [PostgreSQL documentation](https://www.postgresql.org/docs/9.4/using-explain.html).

-In addition, there will recommendation to create an index with the help of a filter expression.
-The logic for the recommendation is as follows(the intersection of all conditions will be taken)
+The **[!UICONTROL Diagnostic mode]** will also provide recommendation on how to create an index with the help of a filter expression if the following happens during your workflow execution:

-* The query takes more than 1 minute to execute
+* The query takes more than 1 minute to execute.
-* There is a sequence scan in the query
+* You have a sequence scan in the query.
-* The sequence take more than 40 percent time of the query
+* The sequence take more than 40% time of the query.
-* The Actual rows that we get after the sequence scan are less than 1 percent of the total rows present in the table(This is to eliminate the cases where most of the table is queried for intentionally)
+* The resulting rows after the sequence scan are less than 1 % of the total rows present in the table.

 ![](assets/wkf_diagnostic_4.png)

 You can manage the option from the advanced menu by selecting **[!UICONTROL Administration]** > **[!UICONTROL Application settings]** > **[!UICONTROL Options]**:

- * **[!UICONTROL Time of query execution (in milliseconds)(DiagnosticModeQueryTime)]**: To control the time after the execution plan of the query will be logged and be considered for analysis of sequence scans
+ * **[!UICONTROL Time of query execution (in milliseconds)(DiagnosticModeQueryTime)]**: From the **[!UICONTROL Value]** field, you can change the time after which the execution plan will be logged.

     ![](assets/wkf_diagnostic_2.png)

- * **[!UICONTROL Percentage of seq scan time (DiagnosticModeSeqScanPercentage)]**: Percentage of query time the sequence scan has to take for the recommendation to be generated.
+ * **[!UICONTROL Percentage of seq scan time (DiagnosticModeSeqScanPercentage)]**: From the **[!UICONTROL Value]** field, you can change the percentage of Query time the sequence scan has to take for the recommendation to be generated.

       ![](assets/wkf_diagnostic_3.png)